Kulgar/redmine_discussions_plugin/README.md

 **optional?** Redmine doesn't enforce presence of belongs_to data by default (they deactivated that configuration).
 But we still put the optional: true, just in case they change that default behavior in the future.
 You can set `optional: false` (or true) for author and priority if you want/need to.

 If you look at the Issue model in Redmine, you'll see the option `class_name` used for some belongs_to.
-This is a way - for instance - to tell Rails that we are using a foreign_key named "Author" but this foreign_key is actually referencing a User data.
+This is a way - for instance - to tell Rails that we are using a foreign_key and an association named "Author" but this foreign_key/association is actually referencing a User data.

 Create one (or more) discussion(s) from a rails console and list them by subject in the index page.
 To set an author: `discussion.author = User.first`